Introduction on Creating Items and their settings

 - You can view comments from (co-)authors including the version the comment was made on and date and time stamp.
 You can easily reply to comments.

-In the Revision history window of an item you can compare versions and select a previous version to roll back to:
+In the Revision history window of an item you can compare versions:

-- Select a version (using the check-box and click the ‘Rollback’ button to restore this version.
-Select two versions and click the ‘Compare’ button to open the 'Compare Revision-window':
+- Select two versions and click the ‘Compare’ button to open the 'Compare Revision-window':

 - The different columns show valuable information such as version number, question summary, changes, score and Item workflow status.